Stephen the Great: Wars with Bayezid II

 By then, war between the Poles and the Ottomans was in preparation, with clashes between the two sides occurring in 1484.
-Scholar Șerban Papacostea notes that Casimir IV had always remained neutral during Stephen's conflicts with the Ottomans, but the Ottoman control of the mouths of the Dnieper and the Danube threatened Poland.
+Historian Șerban Papacostea notes that Casimir IV had always remained neutral during Stephen's conflicts with the Ottomans, but the Ottoman control of the mouths of the Dnieper and the Danube threatened Poland.
 The king, Papacostea argues, also wanted to strengthen his suzerainty over Moldavia, which helped him decide to intervene in the conflict on Stephen's behalf.
 Casimir formed or joined with an anti-Ottoman league, which, in 1485, had also gathered reluctant support from the Teutonic Knights.
 Historians provide different readings of the issue: according to Robert Nisbet Bain, Casimir's intervention also drove the Ottomans out of Moldavia; Veniamin Ciobanu however argues that the Polish involvement remained non-military, purely diplomatic.

 Casimir then marched on Colomea with 20,000 troops.
 To secure his support, Stephen also went to Colomea and swore fealty to him on 12 September 1485.
 The ceremony took place in a tent, but its curtains were drawn aside at the moment when Stephen was on his knees before Casimir.
 Three days after Stephen's oath of fealty, Casimir IV pledged that he would not acknowledge the capture of Chilia and Cetatea Albă by the Ottomans without Stephen's consent.
 During Stephen's visit in Poland, the Ottomans broke into Moldavia and sacked Suceava.
 They also tried to place a pretender, Peter Hronoda, on the throne.

 Stephen returned from Poland and defeated the invaders with Polish assistance at Cătlăbuga Lake in November.
 He again confronted the Ottomans at Șcheia in March 1486, but could not recapture Chilia and Cetatea Albă.
 He narrowly escaped with his life, reportedly after being helped by the Aprod Purice, whom tradition identifies as patriarch of the Movilești family.
 Historian Vasile Mărculeț agrees with Ottoman sources in noting that Șcheia was not a military victory for Moldavia, but overall a relative success for his enemy, Skender Pasha.
 Moldavians reported winning the day only because they narrowly avoided disaster; and because Hronoda, recognized a voivode by dissenting boyars, was captured and beheaded.
 In the end, Stephen signed a three-year truce with the Porte, promising to pay the yearly tribute to the Sultan.